AjayKumarSimhadri/Extrapolates-and-Interpolates-Sales-Data/README.md

 And then loops through each customer-product combination in the data frame and sorts the corresponding subset by 'yearmonth'.
 It then loops through each row in the sorted subset and adds it to the new data frame.
 For each row, it then adds x more rows, each representing a month after the current row's 'yearmonth', up to 'max_date' (or until there is already a row for that customer, product, and month).

-Finally, the code converts the 'yearmonth' column back to an integer format, drops duplicate rows, and sorts the data frame by 'customer', 'product', and 'yearmonth' before saving it to the output file.
+Finally, it converts the 'yearmonth' column back to an integer format, drops duplicate rows, and sorts the data frame by 'customer', 'product', and 'yearmonth' before saving it to the output file.

 It also includes a warning filter to suppress any warning messages that might arise during the execution.